IaVashik/PCapture-LIB/SRC/Animations/readme.md

 ### `AnimEvent`

 The `AnimEvent` class is used to encapsulate information about an animation event.
-It stores details such as the event name, delay, global delay, note, outputs (functions to call when the animation finishes), and the entities involved in the animation.
+It stores details such as the event name, delay, global delay, scope, outputs (functions to call when the animation finishes), and the entities involved in the animation.

 #### `AnimEvent(settings, entities, time)`